Introduction

 Connection to Innovation Sanctuary

-The Sanctuary delivers four key capabilities that make IMAGINE-style allocation possible:
+The Sanctuary delivers four capabilities that make IMAGINE-style governance possible:

-• Temporal flexibility: Innovators shift between modes as opportunities and energy levels dictate rather than as organisational demands dictate.
-This flexibility extends to the entire BEAM spectrum, not just Build-f or Engage-f.
+• Temporal flexibility: Practitioners shift between modes as opportunities and energy levels dictate rather than as external demands dictate.
+This flexibility extends to the entire BEAM spectrum.
 When energy declines, practitioners shift from Build-f to Build-d or Activate-d.
 When creative fatigue sets in, they move from Engage-f to Muse-d.

-• Community context: Engage-d includes networking and ecosystem scouting within trusted groups rather than random networking or forced conferences.
-This transforms weak-tie acquisition from transactional to relational, raising the quality of connections while lowering the energy cost of acquisition.
+• Community context: Engage-d includes networking and ecosystem scouting within trusted groups rather than random or forced conferences.
+This transforms weak-tie acquisition from transactional to relational, raising quality while lowering energy cost.

 • Protected space: Build-f and Muse-d operate without interruption because the environmental container recognises their value.
-Instead of fighting for focused blocks, innovators operate within a framework where focused and diffused states have designated time and space.
+Practitioners do not fight for focused blocks; the structure assumes them as default.

-• Peer accountability: Practitioners maintain allocation discipline not through self-imposed discipline alone, but through community reinforcement.
+• Peer accountability: Practitioners maintain allocation discipline through community reinforcement, not self-imposed willpower alone.
 Peers recognise when someone drifts into single-mode traps and intervene to restore balance.

-IMAGINE provides the governance model.
-The Innovation Sanctuary provides the implementation structure.
-The combination enables sustained high-performance innovation without burnout.
+IMAGINE provides the measurement vocabulary.
+The Innovation Sanctuary provides the structure.
+The combination enables sustained high-performance innovation without burnout: you track where your time goes (IMAGINE), within an environment that permits you to redirect it (Sanctuary).

 References